 Today, we support both SOLAS and non-SOLAS vessels and some 1.2 million seafarers depend on us for a communications lifeline that is reliable and unaffected by bad weather.

 And we provide satellite and ground network availability in excess of the IMO stipulated requirement of 99.9%.

 All Inmarsat maritime safety Distress and Urgency communications services are free to vessels at sea, whether over Inmarsat B, Inmarsat C, Mini C or Inmarsat Fleet 77 (SOLAS), or FleetBroadband (non-SOLAS).
 This includes distress alerts, distress calls, urgent navigation, meteorological and danger reports, medical assistance and advice, and Maritime Safety Information.

 GMDSS is an international system, which uses satellite and terrestrial technology and ship-board radio systems to ensure the rapid, automated alerting of shore-based communication and rescue authorities – in addition to alerting ships in the immediate vicinity – in the event of an incident at sea.

 Under the GMDSS, all cargo ships of 300 gross registered tonnage and upwards, and all passenger ships engaged on international voyages, must be equipped with satellite and radio equipment that conforms to international standards, as set out in the GMDSS.

 We are the ONLY provider of GMDSS-approved satellite communications systems.
 They are:

-Ships with Inmarsat terminals on board that support the distress function are able to send an alert by pressing a dedicated distress (SOS) button.
-The alert is given the highest priority by the Inmarsat network and is automatically routed through a Land Earth Station (LES) to a Maritime Rescue Co-ordination Centre (MRCC) on shore.
+Ships with Inmarsat terminals on-board that support the distress function are able to send an alert by pressing a Dedicated Distress Button (DDB).
+The alert is given the highest priority over the Inmarsat network and is automatically routed through a Land Earth Station (LES) to the closest Maritime Rescue Co-ordination Centre (MRCC) on shore.